 The most common treatment for PCOS is birth control pills.
 These medications can help regulate the monthly period and reduce testosterone levels.
 Once the hormones are balanced, polycystic ovary syndrome symptoms (Like excess hair growth and acne) often improve.
-In addition, weight reduction of even 10% can increase insulin sensitivity and help balance hormones.
-The DIM + cruciferous supplements are a good natural addition to women's treatment with hormonal and PCOS-related acne.
-They contain cruciferous vegetables (kale, broccoli, alfalfa, and spinach), specially formulated to help balance hormones.
+In addition, a weight reduction of even 10% can increase insulin sensitivity and help balance hormones.
+The DIM + cruciferous supplements are an excellent natural addition to women's hormonal and PCOS-related acne treatment.
+They contain cruciferous vegetables (kale, broccoli, alfalfa, and spinach) specially formulated to help balance hormones.

 What are the symptoms of polycystic ovary syndrome (PCOS)?